 Chabad Preschool bases our curriculum on a thematic approach to learning.
 Units of study are ideal for integrating concepts across the curriculum areas and giving learning greater context and meaning.
-The most powerful themes of the curriculum are derived from the Jewish holidays, the seasons, the natural world, the study of self, family, and community, and from other subjects that are relevant to children’s lives.
+The most powerful themes of the curriculum are derived from the Jewish holidays, the seasons, the natural world, the study of self, family, and community, and other subjects that are relevant to children’s lives.

 Teachers and children explore themes through a variety of sub-topics.
 Additional areas of focus emerge to reflect the interests of the children.
 From these subjects, teachers design classroom activity plans.
-The process of delving into a topic – asking questions, experimenting, making discoveries, and being deeply invested in the quest for understanding is incredibly valuable to a child’s development.
+The process of delving into a topic – asking questions, experimenting, making discoveries, and being deeply invested in the quest for understanding is precious to a child’s development.
 We aim to choose topics that pique children’s interests and then give them many opportunities to explore as we facilitate their investigations and weave in learning concepts.

-Curriculum plans incorporate each of the subject areas: language arts, math, science, social studies, art, music, and movement.
-The activities also engage multiple styles of learning: visual, aural, verbal, social, solitary, logical, and physical.
+Curriculum plans incorporate each subject area: language arts, math, science, social studies, art, music, and movement.
+The activities also engage multiple learning styles: visual, aural, verbal, social, solitary, logical, and physical.
 Teachers also consider each domain of child development when creating classroom plans – cognitive, social, emotional, physical, spiritual, and creative.

 Preschool Monthly Themes

 Back to School: getting to know each other and our classroom, rules, and routines, health and safety procedures, class bonding activities.

 Rosh Hashana: apples, pomegranates, and exotic fruits, bees/hives/honey, shofar, calendar/cycle of the year.